devtron-labs/devtron-installation-script/README.md

 ```bash
 $ scheme=`kubectl -n devtroncd get cm devtron-operator-cm -o jsonpath='{.data.BASE_URL_SCHEME}'` && url=`kubectl -n devtroncd get cm devtron-operator-cm -o jsonpath='{.data.BASE_URL}'` && echo "$scheme://$url/dashboard"
 ```
+**Please Note:** URL should be pointing to the cluster on which you have intalled the platform.
+For example if you have directed domain `devtron.example.com` to the cluster and ingress controller is listening on port `32080` then url will be `devtron.example.com:32080`

 #### Login credentials
 For login use username:`admin` and for password run command mentioned below.